-- Have team members prepare a scrapbook of where they live, work, their families, etc. - Practice using words and phrases of the host country at team meetings. - Make team members aware of special considerations necessary for traveling to a less-developed country. - Prepare a short video or PowerPoint presentation about the home district or country. - Try video conferencing or Internet calling (Skype) with the team and partner district to introduce teams to one another. - Invite guest presenters to the orientation, such as Rotarians who have worked or lived in the host country, Rotarians originally from that country, other nationals, or Rotary Youth Exchange students or Ambassadorial Scholars from the host country now living in the community. - Many districts hold outbound Ambassadorial Scholar seminars that include content about cultural differences, adapting to new surroundings, handling situations diplomatically, and Rotary culture.
+- Practice using words and phrases of the host country at team meetings. - Make team members aware of special considerations necessary for traveling to a less-developed country, if applicable. - Prepare a short video or PowerPoint presentation about the home district or country. - Try video conferencing or Internet calling (Skype) to introduce the GSE teams to one another. - Invite guest presenters to the orientation, such as Rotarians who have worked or lived in the host country, Rotarians originally from that country, other nationals, or Rotary Youth Exchange students or Rotary Scholars from the host country now living in the community. - Many districts hold outbound Rotary Scholar seminars that include content about cultural differences, adapting to new surroundings, handling situations diplomatically, and Rotary culture.
 Contact TRF for a list of scholar orientation seminars in your area and information on how GSE teams can be included.